 Build your organisation’s data literacy at scale

-Cambridge Spark’s Data Essentials Academy teaches your workforce the core concepts, skills and tools all professionals need to be data-driven and independent in their work.
+With funding from the UK's level 3 Data Technician apprenticeship standard, Cambridge Spark’s Data Citizen Apprenticeship teaches your workforce the core concepts, skills and tools all professionals need to be data-driven and independent in their work.

 Who it is for:

 - Teams working with spreadsheets who want to create more value from data and improve productivity